bahrus/xtal-method/README.md

 The \<xtal-method\> web component is a dependency free custom element that allows one to utilize a functional renderer, like [lit-html](https://alligator.io/web-components/lit-html/) or [hyperHTML](https://medium.com/@WebReflection/hyperhtml-a-virtual-dom-alternative-279db455ee0e), without turning the entire application into one giant heap of JavaScript.

 With this component, one creates a localized inline connection between an input JavaScript object and a functional renderer directly in the markup.
-The output of the transformation is an adjacent neighbor or child of the element.
+The output of the transformation becomes a child of the element.
 So everything is together when inspecting the DOM.

 Is a custom element required in order to accomplish the localness feature of \<xtal-method\>?
 Alas, no, not when support for support for [import.meta](http://2ality.com/2017/11/import-meta.html) becomes widespread.
 I think.
 Still, the hope is that this custom element will reduce annoying boilerplate code, as we shall see.